ElisabethCheston/KidsCooking/README.md

 #### Sign Out
 The “Sign Out” button in the top navbar should be clickable and log you out of your account.
 You will get a confirmation popup message that you've been logged out.

-#### Delete Account
-If you like to delete your account, you should see a “Delete Profile” button in your profile when logged in.
-Once you click on the “Delete Profile” button you will automatically be logged out from the profile page and get a confirmation message on screen.

 ## Skeleton Plane<a name="skeletonplane"></a>